inet-framework/inet/showcases/wireless/coexistence/doc/index.rst

 :download:`omnetpp.ini <../omnetpp.ini>`.
 The radio medium module in the network is a :ned:`RadioMedium`.
 It is configured to use the :ned:`DimensionalMediumAnalogModel`.
-The background noise type is set to :ned:`IsotropicDimensionalBackgroundNoise`, with a power of -110 dBm.
+The background noise type is set to :ned:`IsotropicDimensionalBackgroundNoise`, with a spectral power density of -113 dBmW/MHz.
 Here is the radio medium configuration in :download:`omnetpp.ini <../omnetpp.ini>`:

 .. literalinclude:: ../omnetpp.ini